is-120-winter-2023/css-fonts-button/README.md

 ## Adding fonts

-We'll use Google fonts in this course because they are free and they are easy to use.
+We'll use [Google fonts](https://fonts.google.com/) in this course because they are free and they are easy to use.
+For detailed info and a video tutorial on adding Google fonts, see [Using web fonts from a font delivery service](hhttps://fonts.google.com/knowledge/using_type/using_web_fonts_from_a_font_delivery_service).

 - Add the two Google fonts from your style guide to your website.
 Make sure to add the Google font `<link>` elements to the `<head>` of each of your HTML documents.
 The fonts should be loaded after `normalize.css` but before your `styles/main.css` file.
 - Use the `font-family` property to set the font for your headings and body text.